beneviolabs/ft-allowance-agent/0.0.1/README.md

 - Add logs to the nearai library functions like completion_and_get_tools_calls() and completions()

 ### The bot is hallucinating
-- Check the prompt construction.
+- Prompt and context: Check the prompt construction.
 Check how many messages are being passed in the context and whether anything in them could be inducing hallucinations.
-- Ensure you're not using `llama-3p3-70b-instruct` model.
+- Model: Ensure you're not using `llama-3p3-70b-instruct` model.
 It doesn't seem to work well with nearai and returns responses as _assistant_ messages instead of tool calls.
-- If there was a tool call, check its docstring.
+- Tools: If there was a tool call, check its docstring since this also affects the prompt.
 Only the first line is added to the tool description, the rest of the lines are parsed as args.
-- Consider adding [few-shot examples](https://blog.langchain.dev/few-shot-prompting-to-improve-tool-calling-performance/) to the prompt.
+- Examples: Consider adding [few-shot examples](https://blog.langchain.dev/few-shot-prompting-to-improve-tool-calling-performance/) to the prompt.